Thieves Steal Crown Jewels from the Louvre

 A Louvre guard also stopped a fire.
 One of the robbers tried to burn the truck used in the raid.
 No one was hurt.

-President Emmanuel Macron said “(4) __________ is being done” to catch the suspects.
+President Emmanuel Macron said “(4) is being done” to catch the suspects.
 The interior ministry said the items are very important for France’s history.

-Police opened an (5) __________ for organized theft.
+Police opened an (5) for organized theft.
 Officers are asking the public for tips and video to help find the robbers.

-Answer each question by selecting True or False, then click Check Answers to see your results.
+Answer each question by selecting True or False, then click CHECK to see your results.

 • The raid at the Louvre took about seven minutes.